just-buildsystem/justbuild/doc/future-designs/computed-roots.md

 all repositories reachable from that one via the `"bindings"` map only contain computed roots earlier in that order.

+### New root type `"tree structure"`

+In the described use case of generated target files, the tree of target files only depends on the structure of the workspace root.
+To avoid unnecessary actions, an additional new root type is defined, that of a `"tree structure"`.
+Such a root is given by precisely one root.
+It evaluates to that root but with all files replaced by empty files.
+Obviously, this computation can be done without spawning actions and is cachable.

+The serve functionality is extended to also answer queries for the tree structure of a given tree.

 ### Strict evaluation of roots as artifact tree

 The building of required computed roots happens in topological order;